okynos/documentation.achiefs.github.io/docs/configuration-file.md

     Section
     {: .label .label-green }

-    Keeps a list of files or directories to monitorize.
-This section will use audit daemon engine with enhanced information.
+    Keeps a list of files or directories to monitor.
+This section will use the Audit daemon engine with enhanced information.

     Include as many elements as you require.